ZimCodes/Zeiver/README.md

 ***-d, --depth***

 Specify the maximum depth for recursive scraping.

-Can also be used to traverse subpages *(ODs with **previous** & **next** buttons)*.
-_Default: `20`_. **Depth of`1` is current directory.**
+How far to look into a directory(ies) to retrieve files.
+Can also be used to traverse subpages *(ODs with **previous** & **next** buttons)*. _Default: `20`_. **Depth of`1` is current directory.**

 ***-A, --accept***

 Files to accept for scraping

-Using Regex, specify which files to accept for scraping.
-Only the files that matches the regex will be acceptable for download. _*This option takes precedence over `--reject, -r`_.
+Using Regex, specify which files to accept for downloading.
+Only the files that matches the regex will be acceptable for download. _*This option takes precedence over `--reject, -R_.

 Ex: `zeiver -A "(mov|mp3|lunchbox_pic1\.jpg|(pic_of_me.gif))"`

 ***-R, --reject***

-Files to reject for scraping
+Files to reject for downloading

-Using Regex, specify which files to reject for scraping.
-Only the files that match the regex will be rejected for download. *_`--accept, -a` takes precedence over this option_.
+Using Regex, specify which files to reject for downloading.
+Only the files that match the regex will be rejected for download. *_`--accept, -A` takes precedence over this option_.

 Ex: `zeiver -R "(jpg|png|3gp|(pic_of_me.gif))"`